quantumtom/ash/README.md

 Twitter [Bootstrap](http://getbootstrap.com) is a fantastic UI library that integrates nicely with jQuery.

 ### ![Handlebars](src/img/vendors/handlebars/logo-01.png)
-Based on the Mustache standard, [Handlebars](http://handlebarsjs.com/) is the modern JavaScript template system of choice.
+Based on [Mustache](http://mustache.github.io/), [Handlebars](http://handlebarsjs.com/) is my HTML template system of choice.
 Works well in both client and server capacities.

-## Extras
+## Add-Ons

+A few extra toys are included just for fun.
+Grunt is currently configured to run JSHint tests against the 41 original JavaScript files in the "3MVC" (see below).

 ### ![Grunt](src/img/vendors/grunt/logo-01.png)
 The [Grunt](http://www.gruntjs.org) task runner is an indespensible tool for test and building from source files.